-Study after study suggest that first impressions matter; indeed in terms of creating a lasting impression they matter more than anything else.
-An equal body of research often suggest that once made, first impressions are exceptionally difficult to change.
-You are going to be remembered from the first few minutes of your initial encounter–the question is “how do you want to be remembered?”
+Study after study suggests that first impressions matter; indeed, in terms of creating a lasting impression, they matter more than anything else.
+An equal body of research often suggests that, once made, first impressions are exceptionally difficult to change.
+You are going to be remembered from the first few minutes of your initial encounter—the question is, how do you want to be remembered?

-Say “It is a pleasure to meet you Mr/Ms Smith” You can adjust this to whatever you are most comfortable with, but this too is memorably.
+- Say, “It is a pleasure to meet you, Mr./Ms. Smith.”
+You can adjust this to whatever you are most comfortable with, but this, too, is memorable.
 Most people who shake hands well still do not say anything.
 Let them know you are glad to have their time.

 That’s it.
 I almost cringe at the idea of telling people how to shake hands, but so few do it the right way.
 You can, and will!
 Amazingly, it will go a long way to being remembered and might just be the one thing that differentiates you from another job seeker or prospective student vying for a place in the incoming law class.